(OLDER) <- More Stuff -> (NEWER) (NEWEST)

 Programming Perl

 This is the Camel Book, the ultimate Perl reference.
 If you are doing Perl, you have to own this.
-If you have the older edition, you need this, the third edition.
+If you have the older edition, you need this, the fourth edition.

 For the second edition, I wrote: